 Seasonings: If you know you don’t tolerate garlic powder or one or more of the spices in za'atar, you can swap it for a blend of other low histamine herbs and spices you think would go well.
 You can use any type of seasoning, but otherwise I'd recommend Italian seasoning, homemade garam masala, dried rosemary & garlic, or any premade steak seasoning (if tolerated).

-Air Fryer Frozen Sweet Potatoes Recipe Card
+🍲 What to Serve With Air Fryer Sweet Potatoes

 📖 Recipe